tomas-fryza/avr-course/labs/06-i2c/README.md

 ## Part 3: I2C scanner

-The goal of this task is to create a program that will verify the presence of unknown devices connected to the I2C bus by sequentially trying all address combinations.
+The goal of this task is to create a program that will verify the presence of devices connected to the I2C bus by sequentially trying all address combinations.

 1. Copy/paste [template code](https://raw.githubusercontent.com/tomas-fryza/digital-electronics-2/master/labs/06-i2c/main.c) to `LAB6-I2C > src > main.c` source file.